sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 - 2020-11-05  - Attacker announces the attack publicly
 - 2020-11-05  - [PR6983](https://github.com/monero-project/monero/pull/6983) implemented to prevent hiding of IPv4 nodes
 in IPv6 addresses
-- 2020-11-10 - User's notice that wallet will not sync as malicious nodes are reporting a block height of +2 to the actual height
+- 2020-11-10 - Users notice that wallet will not sync as malicious nodes are reporting a block height of +2 to the actual height
 - 2020-11-12 - [PR7018](https://github.com/monero-project/monero/pull/7018) implemented to further improve Dandelion++
 resistance to malicious nodes reporting incorrect height by avoiding selecting attacker nodes during Dandelion++ stem phase